opencord/voltha-docs/overview/contributing.rst

 Guidelines for Core Contributors
 ++++++++++++++++++++++++++++++++

-Contributions in VOLTHA can should be merged after two different +1 arrive on a given patch-set that is verified by CI as well.
+Contributions in VOLTHA should be merged after approving review(s) arrive on a given pull request that is verified by CI as well.
-For your own contributions, you now have the ability to approve and merge your own code, pending that you received two other positive reviews.
+For your own contributions, you now have the ability to approve and merge your own code, pending that you received other positive reviews.
 For larger or potentially controversial reviews, please give the community an opportunity (at least a few business days) to review your contribution.
 Please always ask for comments on the #voltha-dev Slack channel.
 **With great power comes great responsibility; please don't abuse this privilege.**

-All Core Contributors have +2 and merge capabilities on all the repositories related to the VOLTHA project, but we expect that they are responsible and exercise their privilege **only** on patches and repositories they have expertise in and are comfortable reviewing and merging.
+All Core Contributors have review-approval and merge capabilities on all the repositories related to the VOLTHA project, but we expect that they are responsible and exercise their privilege **only** on patches and repositories they have expertise in and are comfortable reviewing and merging.

 To help patchset verification the VOLTHA test infrastructure offers Per-Patchset Verification Jobs